eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 Things to think about with Windows:

-- Time sync is off by (up to) a second out of the box in Windows, and can be so bad in WSL2 you can't attest.
+- Time sync out of the box on not domain-joined Windows can be so badly "off" you can't attest.
+To improve this:
-  Solve w/ 3rd party in Windows.
-Check via https://time.is
-- Time sync in WSL 2 worse, which comes into play when using Docker Desktop.
-I've heard "I sync it manually" - not sustainable for 2+ years.
-- Running as a service.
-It's 100% doable, and, not terribly well documented for this use case right now.
+  - Change w32time to [start automatically](https://docs.microsoft.com/en-us/troubleshoot/windows-client/identity/w32time-not-start-on-workgroup).
+In Administrator cmd, but **not** PowerShell, `sc triggerinfo w32time start/networkon stop/networkoff`.
+Verify with `sc qtriggerinfo w32time`.
+To get into cmd that way, you can start Admin PowerShell and then just type `cmd`.
+  - Make a few changes in regedit.
+    - In `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\Config`, set `MaxPollInterval` to hex `c`, decimal `12`.
+    - Check `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\Parameters\NtpServer`.
+If it ends in `0x9` you are done.
+If it ends in `0x1` you need to adjust `SpecialPollInterval` in `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\TimeProviders\NtpClient` to read `3600`
+  - Reboot, then from Powershell run `w32tm /query /status /verbose` to verify that w32time service did start.
+If it didn't, check triggers again.
+If all else fails, set it to Automatic Delayed startup
+- Time sync in WSL2 requires a kernel fix, which should be available around April 2021.
+Windows 10 20H2 or newer is required.
+- Your node needs to run as a service for 24/7 uptime and security - user should not need to be logged in for node to run.
 How to differs between Docker Desktop and other ways of running.
 You'd be looking into Windows Task Scheduler.
 - Client diversity.
-Prysm does Windows-native, Lighthouse will soon.
+Prysm does Windows-native, Lighthouse may as well.
 The other two would rely on a setup that runs them in Docker Desktop and WSL2, thus Linux, afaik.
 - eth1 node - Prysm sidesteps this with 3rd-party, and Geth runs natively.
 For other clients, you're looking at Docker Desktop again.
 - Remote administration - SSH?
 RDP?
 If RDP, do you need a "proper" cert to encrypt?
 - If using Docker Desktop and WSL2, consider that WSL2 runs as a virtual network.
 Work-around is to run a Powerscript that addresses needed port-forwarding.
 - I've had Docker Desktop fail to start, rarely.
 It appears to be related to when there is an update available, which would typically be the case upon restart of the host.
 This needs to be solved, I am not sure how.
-- Let's harp on "running as a service" one more time: By default, Docker Desktop doesn't start until the user logs in.
-You need to be up 24/7 and your node won't start until someone logs in.
-Which can be solved - the instructions looked involved.
-You also want security, which means auto login of user is not a solution here.

-The best bet for Windows is likely to run Prysm or Lighthouse natively, with Geth, some way of starting them as a service without a user needing to be logged in (Task Scheduler), and 3rd-party software to improve time sync.
+The best bet for Windows is likely to run Prysm or Lighthouse natively, with Geth, some way of starting them as a service without a user needing to be logged in (Task Scheduler), and improved time sync.

 That is absolutely doable.
+If you document this, please let me know and I will link it from here.